What is Autoignition Temperature (AIT) Testing

-Different concentrations of the material are prepared.
-A selected concentration of the material, typically 100µl is injected into a heated and thermally stabilized, 500 ml round bottom flask with a hypodermic syringe.
+The process begins by preparing different concentrations of the material.
+A selected volume, typically 100 μL, is injected into a heated and thermally stabilized 500 mL round-bottom flask using a hypodermic syringe.

 Applicable Standard